georgetsai2028/JRPG/README.md

 ## Introduction

 Welcome to our JRPG (Japanese Role-Playing Game) Adventure Game!
-This project is a turn-based combat RPG where players battle enemies, progress through a story, and manage their character's stats and abilities.
+This project is a turn-based combat RPG where you battle enemies, progress through a story, and manage their character's stats and abilities.
 Designed and implemented in C++ as a final project, the game emphasizes modular programming, file handling, and dynamic gameplay mechanics.

 ## Features